Category Archives: Learning

 As a baby girl grows, she not only listens to her inner voice to determine who she is, but to all the voices with which her culture speaks to her.
 It is critical that those who love her help her to believe that she is strong, smart, and valued for her unique and singular identity.

-The photograph above is from the Pee Wee Pumps website which sells infant safe high heels sized 0-6 months.
-(This tiny model is wearing “Diva” – a Black satin high heel crib shoe offered at $53.99 a pair.
-Other baby stiletto choices include Sassy, Swanky, Glamorous, and Wild Child.)
+I recently stumbled on the Pee Wee Pumps website which sells infant safe high heels sized 0-6 months.
+Baby stiletto choices include Diva (black satin high heel crib shoes) , Sassy, Swanky, Glamorous, and Wild Child (leopard print).

 A parent’s eyes are the child’s first mirror.
 When parents encourage their little girls to conform to stereotypes they help create at deep emotional and intellectual levels feelings that lower self-expectations and self-esteem.
 In The Second Sex, Simone de Beauvoir postulates that “sooner or later women will arrive at complete economic and social equality, which will bring about an inner metamorphosis.”
 It is respect for this fragile inner metamorphosis that is necessary in order to achieve independent, self-assured, and confident young girls.